Championing the voices of youth, women and survivors in Sudan and South Sudan

 Narration can have a powerful impact on fighting prejudice and violence at the grassroots level.
 Rights for Peace’s projects in Sudan and South Sudan have championed the voices of the young generation, civil society, traditional singers and survivors of conflict-related sexual violence to foster peace.

-Since April 2021, GAMAAC partner Rights for Peace has worked with the Centre for Inclusive Governance, Peace & Justice (CIGPJ) and Dialogue & Research Initiative (DRI) to deliver workshops, focus group discussions and interviews with survivors of conflict-related sexual violence (CRSV) in South Sudan.
-The aim of this project is to seek survivors’ perceptions, needs and expectations with regards to reparations for CRSV.
+Since April 2021, GAMAAC partner Rights for Peace, in partnership with the Global Survivors Fund (GSF), has worked with South Sudanese civil society organizations the Centre for Inclusive Governance, Peace & Justice (CIGPJ) and Dialogue & Research Initiative (DRI) to deliver workshops, focus group discussions and interviews with survivors of conflict-related sexual violence (CRSV) in South Sudan.
+The aim of this project is to seek survivors’ perceptions, needs and expectations with regards to reparations for CRSV, as part of the GSF's Global Reparations Study.

 In August 2021, the project made progress towards building survivors’ capacity to strengthen their voices as advocates, including by planning for an upcoming survivor network meeting and a closed-door advocacy event for survivors to speak and engage with key stakeholders.